 How to Take It

 Speak with your pediatrician regarding appropriate dosages.
-Dose is usually adjusted based on body weight.
+Dosage is usually adjusted based on body weight.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements under the supervision of a knowledgeable health care provider.